balfieri/cordic/README.md

 <p>
-At some point in the near future, the library will be enhanced to allow T to represent IEEE floating-point numbers with arbitrary exponent width (exp_W).
+At some point in the near future, the library will be enhanced to allow T to represent IEEE floating-point numbers with arbitrary exponent width (exp_w).
 So the library will allow T to be fixed-point OR floating-point.
 However only one of int_w or exp_w may be non-zero.
 In floating-point numbers, the integer part is assumed to be 1 unless the entire value is 0 or a special number.
 </p>